 Students in the Farm Management and Technology Program must register on-line using MINERVA for each semester at McGill.

-Tuition fees for all full-time students who are eligible for the Farm Management and Technology Program are paid by the ministère de l'Agriculture, des Pêcheries et de l'Alimentation du Québec (MAPAQ).
-Student Services and Student Societies' fees, as well as course material fees will be charged according to the schedule in effect for all Macdonald Campus students.
-For the school year 2013-2014, the fees are close to $1,740* for Canadian students.
-Those fees are subject to change without notice.
-See Detailed Fees
+For Quebec residents, tuition fees for all full-time students who are eligible for the Farm Management and Technology Program are paid by the ministère de l'Agriculture, des Pêcheries et de l'Alimentation du Québec (MAPAQ).
+Student services and student societies' fees, as well as course material fees will be charged according to the schedule in effect for all Macdonald Campus students.
+For the school year 2014-2015, the fees are close to $1,730* for first year students.
+All fees are subject to change without notice.
+See Detailed Fees for more information.

-*Fees include a health and dental insurance of $206.67 (optional), CPR and First Aid of $80 (not optional, 1st year students only).
+*Fees include a health and dental insurance of $206.67 (Students with alternate coverage can opt-out), CPR and First Aid course costs of $80 (mandatory, 1st year students only).

 The cost of textbooks and supplies is estimated at $250.00 per semester.

-The number of teaching and examination days is set by the ministère de l'Enseignement supérieur, Recherche, et Science.
+The number of teaching and examination days is set by the ministère de l'Education, l'Enseignement supérieur et Recherche.
 The sessional dates vary from year to year.
 At the present time, each semester has 75 teaching days and 7 days of exams.

 Last day for withdrawal or course additions: